makyeme/usecase-background-seperation/README.md

 ### Trimap generation

 For automatically generating a trimap from a provided image, a model has to be trained.
+We opted to **directly** generate the trimap in one **Pix2Pix model**.

+The model is a fresh [U-Net ](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) model, based on the pretrained MobileNetV2.

 ### Alphamatting